arobson/consequent/README.md

 Here's a breakdown of the primitives involved in this implementation:

 ### Event Sourced Actors
 This approach borrows from event sourcing, CQRS and CRDT work done by others.
-It's not original, but perhaps a slightly different take on event sourcing.
+It's not original, but perhaps a slightly different approach to event sourcing.

 ### Events
 An event is generated as a result of an actor processing a comand message.
 Actor mutation happens later as a result of applying events against the actor.